Baalbisan/BaalConv/README.md

-A color code converter, written in C, made to convert colors from hex/rgb(255) to 15-bit rgb.
+A color code converter, written in C, utilizing the ncurses library, made to convert colors from hex/24-bit rgb to 15-bit rgb.
 Made for quick color conversion when designing gba sprites.

 # INSTALLATION
 1. Clone the repository by running: